paperless-ngx/paperless-ngx/CONTRIBUTING.md

 ## Branches

-`master` always reflects the latest release.
+`main` always reflects the latest release.
 Apart from changes to the documentation or readme, absolutely no functional changes on this branch in between releases.

 `dev` contains all changes that will be part of the next release.
 Use this branch to start making your changes.